-The near-Earth space is filled by more than 300000 artificial debris particles with diameter larger than 1 cm.
-This population is similar to the asteroidal one because its long term evolution is affected by high-velocity mutual collisions.
-The space where the debris is placed can be divided into three main regions: the Low Earth Orbit (LEO), below about 2000 km, the Medium Earth Orbit (MEO), between 2000 km and about 36000 km, and the Geosynchronous Earth Orbit (GEO) at about 36000 km of altitude.
+The space around the world is covered by more than 300000 particle of space debris, whose diameter is larger than 1 cm.
+This population is similar to the asteroidal one, because its long term evolution has been affected by mutual collisions in high speed and the orbits are highly chaotic.
+The area covered by space debris can be divided in three main areas LEO – Low Earth Orbit under 2000 km; Medium Earth Orbit – MEO, which is between 2000 and 36000 km; and the GEO one (Geosynchronous Earth Orbit – GEO) which is at about 36000 Km.

 As highlighted in the dramatic impact of two satellites Iridium 33 and Cosmos 2251 occurred on 10th February 2009, the impact probability is a real risk for all space activities.
 After the impact of Iridium, all the space specialist were aware it was necessary to introduce some prevention activities such as the validation of impact mitigation, the coordination of the space traffic and the efficient mitigation measurements.